 The duty of care in Delaware requires a director to perform his duties with such care as an ordinarily prudent man would use in similar circumstances.
-Subject to numerous limitations, Delaware has a business judgment rule "that a court will not substitute its judgment for that of the board if the latter's decision can be 'attributed to any rational business purpose'."
+Subject to numerous limitations, Delaware has a business judgment rule "that a court will not substitute its judgment for that of the board if the latter's decision can be 'attributed to any rational business purpose'."118

 The availability of the business judgment rule does not mean, however, that directors can act on an uninformed basis.
-Directors have an obligation to inform themselves of all material information reasonably available to them before making a business decision and, having so informed themselves, to act with the requisite care in making such decision.
-Directors are not required, however, "to read in haec verba every contract or legal document," or to "know all particulars of the legal documents [they] authorize[] for execution."
-102
+Directors have an obligation to inform themselves of all material information reasonably available to them before making a business decision and, having so informed themselves, to act with the requisite care in making such decision.119 Directors are not required, however, "to read in haec verba every contract or legal document,"120 or to "know all particulars of the legal documents [they] authorize[] for execution."121

-Although a director must act diligently and with the level of due care appropriate to the particular situation, the Delaware courts have held that action (or inaction) will constitute a breach of a director's fiduciary duty of care only if the director's conduct rises to the level of gross negligence.
-"Delaware's current understanding of gross negligence is conduct that constitutes reckless indifference or actions that are without the bounds of reason."
-104
+Although a director must act diligently and with the level of due care appropriate to the particular situation, the Delaware courts have held that action (or inaction) will constitute a breach of a director's fiduciary duty of care only if the director's conduct rises to the level of gross negligence.122 "Delaware's current understanding of gross negligence is conduct that constitutes reckless indifference or actions that are without the bounds of reason."123

 Compliance with the duty of care requires active diligence.
-Accordingly, directors should attend board meetings regularly; they should take time to review, digest, and evaluate all materials and other information provided to them; they should take reasonable steps to assure that all material information bearing on a decision has been considered by the directors or by those upon whom the directors will rely; they should actively participate in board deliberations, ask appropriate questions, and discuss each proposal's strengths and weaknesses; they should
+Accordingly, directors should attend board meetings regularly; they should take time to review, digest, and evaluate all materials and other information provided to them; they should take reasonable steps to assure that all material information bearing on a decision has been considered by the directors or by those upon whom the directors will rely; they should actively participate in board deliberations, ask appropriate questions, and discuss each proposal's strengths and weaknesses; they should seek out the advice of legal counsel, financial advisors, and other professionals, as needed; they should, where appropriate, reasonably rely upon information, reports, and opinions provided by officers, experts or board committees; and they should take sufficient time (as may be dictated by the circumstances) to reflect on decisions before making them.
+Action by unanimous written

-Unocal Corp. v.
-Mesa Petroleum Co., 493 A.2d 946, 954 (quoting Sinclair Oil Corp. v.
+118 Unocal Corp. v.
+Mesa Petrol.
+Co., 493 A.2d 946, 954 (quoting Sinclair Oil Corp. v.
 Levien, 280 A.2d 717, 720 (Del.
 1971)).
-See infra notes 355-383 and related text.
+See infra notes 427-459 and related text.

-100 See Technicolor I, 634 A.2d at 367; Van Gorkom, 488 A.2d at 872.
+119 See Cede & Co. v.
+Technicolor, Inc., 634 A.2d 345, 367 (Del.
+1993) (Technicolor I); Smith v.
+Van Gorkom, 488 A.2d 858, 872 (Del.
+1985).

-101 Smith v.
-Van Gorkom, 488 A.2d 858, 883 n.25.
+120 Van Gorkom, 488 A.2d at 883 n.25.

-Moran v.
+121 Moran v.
 Household Int'l, Inc., 490 A.2d 1059, 1078 (Del.
 Ch.), aff'd, 500 A.2d 1346 (Del.
 1985).

-103 See Van Gorkom, 488 A.2d at 873.
+122 See Van Gorkom, 488 A.2d at 873.

-McPadden v.
+123 McPadden v.
 Sidhu, C.A.
 No. 3310-CC, 2008 WL 4017052 (Del.
 Ch.
-August 29, 2008).
+Aug.
+29, 2008).